-Officer experiences a loss of income as a result of an emergency, the House Officer should contact the Associate Dean for Academic Affairs for possible avenues of assistance.
+Officer should contact the Associate Dean for Academic Affairs for possible avenues of assistance.

 In order to enhance the House Officer's training experience, the Office of Graduate Medical Education has developed a series of Core Curriculum Lectures.
 This series of lectures includes topics such as: Cultural Diversity; Practice Management/ Money Management; Resident Teaching Skills; Legal and Malpractice Issues; Quality Assurance; Research Design and Statistics: Your Contract; Managed Care; Literature Review; Coding & Reimbursement; Marketing; and other related topics.